-The Immunopathology Laboratory in the Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medical Center provides multiple services within the hospital and to our colleagues outside the hospital to characterize leukemias and lymphomas.
+The Immunopathology Laboratory in the Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medicine provides multiple services within the hospital and to our colleagues outside the hospital to characterize leukemias and lymphomas.
 The laboratory employs the latest technologies, which often enable test results to be produced in hours rather than days.
 These services can be useful for refining therapy and advancing precision medicine.

 Clinical services include:

 - Flow cytometric analysis for patients with suspected leukemias and lymphomas.
 Our specialty-trained pathologists perform flow cytometry on approximately 6,000 cases each year.
 Our center is one of the few able to perform flow cytometry onsite.
 This service is available to both staff within the hospital as well as outside physicians seeking a consultation.